 what diet works to get rid of it?

 A parasite cleanse is a diet, supplement, or other detox product intended to eliminate parasites from the body without the use of prescription drugs.
 Many herbs and natural compounds can help the body eliminate parasites.
 However, in cases where a person does not have a parasite, they will have very little effect.
-In this article, you will learn more about parasite cleanses and evidence of their effectiveness.
+In this article, you will learn more regarding parasite cleanses and evidence of their effectiveness.

 Uses